silvioinpixels/Decentralised_World/README.md

 # Decentralised_World
-You are too curious, nothing here...just download Word file ;)
+You are too curious, nothing here...

+still, hope list will help / share is care -- [0].[0]